Month 1, Day 21, Thursday 7:30 a.m.

 The Morrows had both told the same story, which lined up with the reports from the victims and young Siverling.
 Canelo’s flare beacon had attracted them, but rather than follow her request to help detain an unremarkable and unassuming young woman, they grew greedy and hoped to extort all three—Canelo, Moore, and the Raven Queen.
 It was almost as if the woman had been luring them into a trap.
 How had two young students caught her in the first place?

-Both men agreed that when they realized her identity and panicked, the Raven Queen had stopped a fireball spell mid-air with her bare, empty hands, then deflected it to the side and into the wall behind her.
-Extremely intriguing, but witness reports were notoriously unreliable, especially in times of stress.
+Both men agreed that, when they realized her identity and panicked, the Raven Queen had stopped a fireball spell mid-air with her bare, empty hands, then deflected it to the side and into the wall behind her.
+Although extremely intriguing, Thaddeus knew that witness reports were notoriously unreliable, especially in times of stress.

 When Moore’s Will broke, the magical feedback put both Canelo and the Raven Queen on the floor.
 Surely, no matter how reckless the Raven Queen was, she would not put herself in such danger.
 There were better, safer ways to cause a break event.

 Most confusing were the events that followed.
 The Raven Queen protected Canelo, healed one of the Morrows with blood magic—again seemingly declining to use a Conduit—and then perfectly copied the spell Moore had been using, having deduced on the spot that it would protect them from the Aberrant’s effects.
 This was almost certainly evidence that she had prior experience with Aberrants and the theories behind their creation, or at least an interest in the topic.